 5.Immense power is concentrated in a wolf’s jaw.
-It has a crushing pressure of nearly 1,500 pound per square inch (compared with around 750 for a large dog).
+It has a crushing pressure that measures higher than most land predators, ( More than 1000 pound per square inch compared with around 750 for a large dog).
 The jaws themselves are massive, bearing 42 teeth specialized for stabbing, shearing, and crunching bones.
 Their jaws also open farther than those of a dog.

 6.Wolves have about a 20% success rate on average when hunting.
 Many die as a result of injuries sustained in the hunting process.
 In short, the prey animal wins 8 out of 10 times, dashing the myth that wolves hunt for fun.